 Deliverable

-The goal for this independent study is, as mentioned previously, a research paper suitable for publishing in an academic journal.
-The paper will contain written comparison of numeric distributions, as well as thematic maps depicting the geographic distribution of 3-1-1 calls when aggregated into various spatial units.
+The product from this independent study is, as mentioned previously, a research paper suitable for publishing in an academic journal.
+The paper will contain written comparisons of numeric distributions, thematic maps depicting the geographic distribution of 3-1-1 calls when aggregated into various spatial units.
 This work is scheduled to be carried out over the summer, with an estimated completion in late August–early September, 2025.
 Maintaining this timeline will allow the authors to collaborate and edit the written portion of the document before submission to a peer-reviewed journal.

 References